SnootyMonkey/Falkland-CMS/API/REST/taxonomy.rst

 "Florida".

 An item classified in a category in a taxonomy is a member of that category and all of that category's parents.
-As an illustrative example, imagine an item classified as "Nort Carolina".
-It's also a member of "South East", "Continental US" and the "Location" taxonomy as a whole.
+As an illustrative example, imagine an item, “Mecklenburg Declaration of Independence”, classified with the category "North Carolina".
+It's also a member of
+"South East", "Continental US" and the "Location" taxonomy as a whole.

 .. image:: ../../assets/img/Sample-Item-US-Location-Taxonomy.png